 Josh Billings, Humorist

 This book isn’t really about data analysis and visualization.
-Yes, most every section will be focused on those topics, but being able to do good data analysis and visualization techniques is just a means to an end.
+Yes, most every section will be focused on those topics, but being able to perform good data analysis and produce informative visualizations is just a means to an end.
 We never (okay, rarely) analyze data for the sheer joy of analyzing data.
 We analyze data and create visualizations to gain new perspectives, see relationships we didn’t know existed or to simply discover new information we didn’t have before.
 In short, we do data analysis and visualizations to learn, and that is what this book about.
 We want to learn how our information systems are functioning, or more importantly how they are failing and what we can do about it.

 The cyber-world is just too large, has too many components and has grown far too complex to simply rely on our intuition.
 We believe it is only by augmenting and supporting our natural intuition with the science of data analysis that we will be able to maintain and protect our ever-growing and increasingly complex infrastructure.
 We are not advocating replacing people with algorithms, we are advocating arming people with algorithms so they can learn more and we can do a better job.
-The data contains information, and we believe we can learn better with the information in the data then without it.
+The data contains information, and we believe we can learn better with the information in the data than without it.

-This book will focus on using real data -- the types of data most of the readers may have come across in their work.
+This book will focus on using real data – the types of data most of the readers may have come across in their work.
 But rather than focus on huge discoveries in the data we have made the decision to focus on the process and less on the outcome.
 As a result of that decision, the use cases are intended to be exemplary and introductory rather then knock-your-socks-off cool.
 Our goal here is to teach you the reader new ways of looking at and learning from data.
 Therefore, the analysis contained here is intended to be new ground in terms of technique for the reader, not in conclusion.

 A brief history of learning from data